Relevance (relevance)

 Fields used by the relevance branch:

-• generation: used upstream to produce claim_extraction
+• output: used upstream to produce claim_extraction

 • case_id: used for case/report identity, not score computation